ZichenFrankFu/Backside_of_the_Moon/README.md

 2. Spread out the positions of the cakes and the moon more evenly across the room.
 <img width="1512" alt="Screenshot 2024-12-10 at 3 39 21 PM 1" src="https://github.com/user-attachments/assets/70f8e21c-a09e-4fff-b188-14df76146f1e">
 4. Add a special "positive" sound effect when the key is picked up.
 We also adjusted the weight of the FPX sounds so that footsteps are obvious.
+5. The oto monster now does not "walk".
+Now, it stands still when the player is not watching, yet approaches the player quickly once the player turns away.
-5. The problem of movement constraints in the terrain scene has been solved.
+6. The problem of movement constraints in the terrain scene has been solved.

 **Demo**